Lightwater Valley: Staveley family

-The Lightwater Valley Theme Park was born when the Rat Ride was built in 1987.
-Robert Staveley wanted to expand on the family market and provide something for the thrill market, whilst still catering for a younger audience.
-At the time, Robert Staveley's wife was a keen protector of the country park status and did not like the idea of having a roller coaster spoiling this.
+The Lightwater Valley Theme Park was born when the Sewer Rat, also known as the Rat Ride, was built in 1987.
+Robert Staveley wanted to expand on the family market and also provide something for the thrill market.
+At the time, his wife was a keen protector of the country park status and did not like the idea of having a roller coaster.
 After much discussion, she permitted the construction of a roller coaster as long as it was out of sight.
 To accommodate his wife's wishes, Robert decided that he would bury the roller coaster underground and it became based on the dwellings of a sewer rat.
-The ride closed in 2009 for refurbishment and re-opened as Raptor Attack for the 2010 season.
-The ride was constructed by blasting large amounts of rock (which was sold) and capping the hole and exposed sides with a large barn style building.
+The ride was constructed by blasting large amounts of rock (which was sold) and capping the hole and exposed sides with a large barn-style building.
 The ride attracted much attention, nearly doubling gate figures and paving the way for future developments including the park's first looping coaster, the Soopa Loopa, in 1988 which featured two vertical loops and a backward facing ride car.

-Following the success of the Rat Ride, Robert Staveley persuaded his wife that a 'proper' roller coaster be built.
+Following the success of the Rat Ride, Robert Staveley persuaded his wife that a 'proper' roller coaster should be built.
 He liked the idea of having a roller coaster coming down the valley at the top of the park, but was faced with the challenge of getting people to the top of the valley to board the train.
 His wife suggested that the train be sent out to the top and then returned with the aid of two drops.
-In 1990, construction began on what would become the world's longest roller coaster, costing £5.2 million and over 1.5 mi in length.
-The Ultimate was opened to the public in 1991.
+In 1990, construction began on what would become the world's longest roller coaster, over 1.5 mi in length.
+The Ultimate was opened to the public in 1991 and as of 2022 was still the longest roller coaster in Europe.

-Additional rides and attractions were added throughout the decade, including roller coasters such as The Viper, The Batflyer, and The Ladybird.
-Water rides such as the Beaver Rapids log flume and Splash Falls were opened.
+Additional rides and attractions were added throughout the decade, including roller coasters such as The Viper, The Batflyer, and The Ladybird, and water rides such as the Beaver Rapids log flume and Splash Falls.
 A number of rides, including the Beaver Rapids and the Heatwave, were opened on short-term leases instead of being purchased.